AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/mysql.md

 The `mysql` service provides persistent data storage based on [MariaDB](https://mariadb.com/) versions 10.2 to 10.4, supporting the [XtraDB](https://www.percona.com/software/mysql-database/percona-server/xtradb) storage engine and reimplemented features from MySQL 5.6 and 5.7.

 Reindexing on MariaDB 10.4 takes more time compared to other MariaDB or MySQL versions.
-See [Configuration best practices](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/configuration.html#indexers) in the _Performance Best Practices_ guide.
+See [Indexers](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/configuration.html#indexers) in the _Performance Best Practices_ guide.

 >[!WARNING]
 >